martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 | **#nst-MainMenuWrapper button** | Selects the buttons in the main menu |

 # Files
+## NSS
+Main file format used accross the tools.
+Encrypted text file.
+Both the Editor and the Reader can open NSS files.
+NSS files are backwards compatible.
+Can be compiled (read-only) or not compiled.
+Compiled NSS files can only be opened as read-only in the Editor or inside the Reader.
+There is no (official) way to decompile a NSS file.

-## NTS
+## NTS (LEGACY)

+>[!WARNING]
+The NTS file format is set for deprecation.
+Please load & save all your stories in the new NSS format.
+NTS will be supported in legacy versions of the editor.

 Encrypted binary file.
-Both the Editor and the Reader can open NTS files.
+Both the Editor and the Reader can open NTS files, but the editor only saves in NSS format.
 NTS files are not backwards compatible.
 Can be compiled (read-only) or not compiled.
 Compiled NTS files can only be opened as read-only in the Editor or inside the Reader.
 There is no (official) way to decompile a NTS file.

 ## NTX
 ASCII file that can be read in the Editor.
 This is a text format that contains a special syntax which is easier for non-technical people to write in, but it has limited capabilities.
 NTX files can be imported in the Editor using the [import pipeline](#file).
 A story cannot be exported to NTX because of the limited possibilities of NTX.